Enrichment 1: Porn & the Brain

 How to make the most of Enrichment 1: Porn & the Brain

-Parents whose teens are struggling with compulsive porn use will benefit from knowing the science behind porn addiction and having an awareness of specific challenges their young person may be navigating.
+Parents whose teens are struggling with compulsive porn use will benefit from knowing the science behind it and understanding specific challenges their young person may be navigating.

 Aimed at parents of kids aged 13 to 18 years old, this enrichment is divided into 3 modules.
 Take as long as you like, and learn at your own pace.
 Get started now by clicking Enroll Now below.